-Instruction Hours / week: L: 3 T: 1 P: 0 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours / week: L: 3 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100

-- Construction and performance of salient and non-salient type synchronous generators. - Principle of operation and performance of synchronous motor. - Construction, principle of operation and performance of 3Phase induction motors and its starting and speed control. - Construction, principle of operation and performance of single phase induction motors. - Construction, principle of operation and performance of few special machines.
+• To learn Construction and performance of salient and non-salient type synchronous generators.

+- To get the knowledge of operation and performance of synchronous motor. - To study and understand the concept of AC machine windings. - To study and understand the concepts of rotating magnetic fields. - To study the operation and performance of 3 Phase induction motors and its starting and speed control. - To study the Construction, principle of operation and performance of single phase induction motors and few special machines